Mutual fund directors and investment advisers digest

-Mutual Fund Directors Digest is a periodic digest that provides the latest developments and information for mutual fund directors.
+Mutual Fund Directors and Investment Advisers Digest is a periodic digest that provides the latest developments and information for mutual fund directors and investment advisers.

 Issue 4: Money fund rule

 On July 23, 2014, the US Securities and Exchange Commission (SEC) issued its final rule on money market fund reform.
 The rule is intended to prevent heavy redemptions on money funds in times of crisis by, among other changes, giving directors tools to react to heavy redemptions and by increasing transparency into money funds.

 This issue of the Digest focuses on the responsibilities of directors related to fees and gates for retail money funds; and it provides an overview of the new valuation guidance on determining the fair value of short-term and thinly traded securities, as well as the use of pricing services.
 It is clear from the final rule and release that the SEC has emphasized the importance of the role of directors in money market reform.
 Fund boards need to act and work effectively to ensure that they meet the compliance date of October 14, 2016 for amendments related to liquidity fees and gates.

 Download the current issue for more information about the rule and the new responsibilities of directors.